 Serve immediately or place in the freezer until ready to serve.
 Tightly pack the ice cream scoop to nudge it into a ball.
 Garnish with cherries and sprinkles.
 Enjoy!

-• You might be wondering if it’s safe to eat snow.
+You might be wondering if it’s safe to eat snow.
 Some say yes, some say no. I’ll let you make your own decision here.
-If you want to dive deeper into the ecosystem of snow (and precipitation in general), you can check out this post from last year.
+Either way, make snow ice cream with the freshest snow possible.
+And always stay away from yellow snow.
+Ha!
+If you want to dive deeper into the ecosystem of snow (and precipitation in general), you can check out this post.
 Knowing all of this, I still made the ice cream.
 It was fun, and that too is valuable.

 This blog is made possible by your support (thank you), select brand partnerships, advertisements, and affiliate links to items I love and use.
 READ MORE >